Giniks/sorting_algorithms/README.md

 The best-case time complexity of the selection sort Alogrithm is O(n^2), wherw n is the number of elements in the array.
 This is because the alogrithm performs the same number of comparisons and the swaps regardless of initial order of the elements.

-In average case, the time complexity is also O(n^2), due to alogrithms reapeated
+In average case, the time complexity is also O(n^2), due to alogrithms reapeated search for the minimum element.